eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 This release introduces Data Administration to the TYPO3 Cookie-backend, enabling full integration of the `Cookie Database <https://coding-freaks.com/cookie-database>`_ to check your local datasets for changes/updates.

+[TASK] Added a Thumbnail Cache clear option to Cookie-Administration interface

 [TASK] Added Update Wizard for Frontend-Datasets

 [TASK] Implemented Ignore Update function for Cookies,Services,Categories and Frontends